categories:

 Her world changed in an instant and her head was spinning, but Bobbie acted quickly.

-She met with Dr. Anna Mazor, Breast Surgeon at Redeemer Health in partnership with MD Anderson Cancer Center at Cooper, along with a team of oncologists, the reconstructive and plastic surgeon, nurse navigators, geneticists, lymphedema therapists, and others who would coordinate her care.
+She met with Dr. Anna Mazor, Breast Surgeon at Redeemer Health Cancer Center, along with a team of oncologists, the reconstructive and plastic surgeon, nurse navigators, geneticists, lymphedema therapists, and others who would coordinate her care.

 Bobbie appreciated how seamlessly her appointments were arranged, allowing her to meet with every physician on her care team in a single day.
 Every question was answered.
 Every concern was addressed.
-When she met with Dr. Sheen Jain, Medical Director of Radiation Oncology and Executive Director, Redeemer Health in partnership with MD Anderson at Cooper, Bobbie felt certain that she was in capable hands.
+When she met with Dr. Sheen Jain, Medical Director of Radiation Oncology and Executive Director, Redeemer Health Cancer Center, Bobbie felt certain that she was in capable hands.

 From that first day, Bobbie felt an overwhelming sense of empathy and compassion, putting her at ease.
 Every doctor she met held her hands in comfort, encouraging her not to be fearful.
 There wasn't a doubt she'd be treated with respect and confidence throughout her healing journey.